A Tale of Two Categories: Inductive groupoids and Cross-connections: Preliminaries

 A \emph{normal factorization} of a morphism $f\colon c\to d$ in $\mathcal{C}$ is a factorization of the form $f=quj$ where $q\colon c\to c'$ is a retraction, $u\colon c'\to d'$ is an isomorphism, and $j=j(d',d)$ is an inclusion, where $c',d' \in v\mathcal{C}$ are such that $c' \subseteq c$, $ d'\subseteq d$.
 Figure \ref{fignf} represents the normal factorisation property.

 The morphism $qu$ is called the \emph{epimorphic component} of the morphism $f$ and is denoted by $f^\circ$.
 It can be seen that $f^\circ$ is uniquely determined by $f$.
 The codomain of $f^\circ$ is called the \emph{image} of the morphism $f$ and is denoted by $\im f$.
+The following properties of epimorphic components may prove crucial in the sequel: \begin{pro}[\!{\cite[Corollary II.4]{cross}}] Let $\mathcal{C}$ be a category with normal factorisation property where inclusions split. \begin{enumerate} \item If $f$ and $g$ are composable such that the inclusion of $f$ is $j_f= j(\im f,\mathbf{r}(f))$, then